halfmanhalfdonut/dice-baseball/README.md

 # Dice Baseball
 You may be familiar with tabletop dice baseball.
-There are a ton of variations, but many people use the standard scoring metric.
+There are a ton of variations, but many people use the standard scoring metric[^1].
 This is a chance to switch it up per batter!

 ## Features
 - [ ] Standard Scoring Mode